A Disease of Massive Proportions.

 We at Vdex believe with the latest therapies and technological innovations, our patients can SAFELY maintain average HbA1c levels significantly below 6.5 and even 6.0.
 A significant number of patients using Vdex protocols actually have HbA1c levels BELOW 6.0, all with NO INCREASE IN HYPOGLYCEMIA.

-Vdex is an innovative healthcare company with one simple aim: to ENABLE DIABETICS TO LIVE A NORMAL OR NEARLY NORMAL LIFE.
+Through the use of Afrezza, Vdex has one simple aim: to ENABLE DIABETICS TO LIVE A NORMAL OR NEARLY NORMAL LIFE.

 I've participated in the design of the Vdex treatment protocols.
 In fact I use them myself in the management of my own diabetes.
 I've seen the results.
 I live with the results everyday.
 I do not micromanage my diabetes with carb counting.
 Before these treatment protocols my A1c was 7.5.
 Now it's a lifetime best 6.2.
 Im a very competitive person and always tried to lower my a1c every time i visited my doctor.
 Now instead of dreading doctor visits, I'm excited to see the progress I've made.
 This works.
 Every diabetic needs to learn about this."